ottipc/petitcode/content/pages/index/index.en.md

 which tools are best fit for specific tasks.**
 This will define whether the software will look slick or simply hacked.
-Front-end developers may also have design skills but it might not be their main skill.
-Petitcode’s collective of senior freelancers has **only experienced front end developers** to offer.
+Front-end developers may also have design skills but it might not be their main skill. petitcode’s collective of senior freelancers has **only experienced front end developers** to offer.
 If you are not sure which tools and platforms best suit